uhasker/getting-things-done-in-next-js/src/chapter7/03-react-effects.md

 You should not need an effect in any other scenario.

 Effects are definitely not needed if you need update some state based on props and other state.
-Something like this is completely unneccessary:
+Something like this is completely unnecessary:

 ```jsx
 import * as React from 'react';